matwilso/matwilso.github.io/_posts/gpt-sim.md

 Think of how strong human intuitive physics and pyschology models are.
 We can accurately predict what will happen if we bump our coffee cup near the edge of our table or how someone might respond if we bump *their coffee* near the edge of the table.
-Yet our information processing abilities are constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
+Yet our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
 In practice, you could do much better with digital brains, specifically optimized to model these things, trained on orders of magnitude more data than you would